Patients are often told by their surgeons to hold off on receiving chiropractic after surgery. New research now suggests otherwise…

 • “facilitates recovery of functional ability after coronary artery bypass graft surgery”

 • “improves cardiac function”

 • “reduces analgesics that patients with musculoskeletal problems need after elective knee or hip arthroplasty”

-The authors also observe reduced hospitalization, on average by more than 2 days, in the manipulation treated group.
+The authors also observed reduced hospitalization, on average by more than 2 days, in the manipulation-treated group.
 It suggests this could be the consequence of improved lung capacity.
 This lower pain intensity suggests that manipulation had a “direct analgesic effect,” enabling lower doses of drugs and adverse effects during rehabilitation programs.

 “We believe that adding [manipulation] to traditional care programs 1 week after surgery is neither too soon nor too late.”